United States: Privacy

 - ensuring that appropriate agreements with service provider agreements are in place.

-Nevada’s new amendment that takes effect in October 2019, adds a requirement that covered businesses respond to requests from consumers not to sell covered personal information.
+An amendment to the Nevada law that took effect in October 2019 added a requirement that covered businesses respond to requests from consumers not to sell covered personal information.

-The Nevada law exempts financial institutions subject to GLBA and healthcare institutions subject to HIPAA.
-The Nevada law is also more narrowly tailored than the CCPA as ‘sale’ is limited to an exchange of personal information for money rather than including non-monetary consideration, and the definition of consumer does not include all residents of Nevada.
+The Nevada law is more narrowly tailored than the CCPA as ‘sale’ is limited to an exchange of personal information for money rather than including non-monetary consideration, and the definition of consumer does not include all residents of Nevada.